apache/calcite/site/_docs/model.md

 `methodName` (optional string) is the name of the method that implements this function.

+If `methodName` is specified, the method must exist (case-sensitive) and Calcite will create a scalar function.
+The method may be static or non-static, but if non-static, the class must have a public constructor with no parameters.

+If `methodName` is "*", Calcite creates a function for every method in the class.

+If `methodName` is not specified, Calcite looks for a method called "eval", and if found, creates a a table macro or scalar function.
+It also looks for methods "init", "add", "merge", "result", and if found, creates an aggregate function.

 `path` (optional list of string) is the path for resolving this function.